2vincentLin/dioxus-jlpt-flashcard/README.md

 # Getting Started

-since I don't expect anyone use it, but if you do,

 1. install rust in your system, download the whole project,
 2. run `cargo run --bin build_db` to build the jlpt word database,
 3. then you can build the project.